-External Defense-Related Sales in 2012.
+Still, the Administration apparently has sought to avoid potential harm to the U.S.-Bahrain defense relationship.
 Asserting that sales of equipment suited only for external defense should proceed, the Administration announced in January 2012 that it was releasing to Bahrain previously notified and cleared spare parts and maintenance-worth a reported \$1 million-needed for the BDF's support of U.S. Fifth Fleet operations.
-None of the released items can be used against protesters, according to the State Department statement.
-50
+None of the released items can be used against protesters, according to the State Department statement.49

-On May 11, 2012, in conjunction with a visit to Washington, DC, by Bahrain's Crown Prince Salman, the Administration announced that, despite continuing concerns about Bahrain's handling of the unrest, it would release additional U.S. arms for the BDF, Bahrain's Coast Guard, and Bahrain's National Guard.
+On May 11, 2012, in conjunction with a visit to Washington, DC, by Bahrain's Crown Prince Salman, the Administration announced that it was releasing additional U.S. arms for the BDF, Bahrain's Coast Guard (a Ministry of Interior-controlled force) and Bahrain's National Guard.
 The Administration stated that the weaponry is not suited for use against protesters but was instead supporting U.S.-Bahrain decisions for Bahrain's forces to focus more on broader maritime defense.
 The Administration did not release a complete list of weapons to be sold, but it gave a few examples as follows: